alia-dd/RedKnight/README.md

 kill all enemies and defeat the final boss.

+### download & compile 2d game folder in unity to play the game

 ## How To Play:

 - Use left and right arrow key to move left and right